branogarbo/imgcli/README.md

 ## 🔧 **Setup**
 Download and compile from sources:
 ```
-go get github.com/branogarbo/imgcli-cobra
+go get github.com/branogarbo/imgcli
 ```
 Install just the binary with Go:
 ```
-go install github.com/branogarbo/imgcli-cobra@latest
+go install github.com/branogarbo/imgcli@latest
 ```

-Or get the pre-compiled binaries for your platform on the [releases page](https://github.com/branogarbo/imgcli-cobra/releases)
+Or get the pre-compiled binaries for your platform on the [releases page](https://github.com/branogarbo/imgcli/releases)

 ## 💻 **CLI usage**
 ```
-imgcli-cobra
+imgcli

-A rough copy of imgcli written with cobra
+A simple tool written in Go that prints images to the command line and more.

 Usage:
-  imgcli-cobra [command]
+  imgcli [command]

 Available Commands:
   help        Help about any command